VBM logo

 Victor Vroom 1964

-Vroom's Expectancy Theory is based upon the following three beliefs:
+Vroom's theory is based upon the following three beliefs:

 1. Valence (Valence refers to the emotional orientations people hold with respect to outcomes [rewards].
 The depth of the want of an employee for extrinsic [money, promotion, time-off, benefits] or intrinsic [satisfaction] rewards).
 Management must discover what employees value.